Yoshka/Docs/aspnet/mvc/views/razor.rst

 The Razor markup above will generate a class similar to the following:

-.. review: I copy/pasted from what was generated so my call differs from your version.

 .. code-block:: c#

   public class _Views_Something_cshtml : RazorPage<dynamic>